KernTHeAce/test_task/SRS.md

 * Application displays form to enter employees data;
 * User enters employees data and press "Cancel" button;
 * Data don't save in database, then list of employees resords is displaying to user.
-* If the user select the menu item "Employees" or "Departments", the data will not be saved to the database and the corresponding form with updated data will be opend.

 When adding a employee, the following details are entred: